-If you're working in advertising or marketing, you will have at least encountered the term "crowdsourcing" by now.
-A term first coined by Jeff Howe of Wired Magazine, crowdsourcing is "the act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined, generally large group of people in the form of an open call."
+Crowdsourcing is the practice of obtaining services, ideas, or content by soliciting input from a large group of freelancers or "crowd" rather than from salaried employees.
+Those who work in advertising or marketing are likely familiar with this term, which was first coined by Jeff Howe of Wired Magazine, as "the act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined, generally large group of people in the form of an open call."

 Crowdsourcing in Action